equilibrium-catalyst/yadayada-rest-api/README.md

 WARNING!
 --------

 This application was not built with security in mind!
-Do **not** under any circumstances deploy this to a production server!
+Do **not** under any circumstances deploy this to a production server, especially one without HTTPS and HSTS enabled.

 Documentation
 -------------